Hokke-ji: History

-After the capital was relocated to Heian-kyō Hokkke-ji gradually declined, and it was in considerable disrepair by the end of the Heian period.
+After the capital was relocated to Heian-kyō Hokke-ji gradually declined, and it was in considerable disrepair by the end of the Heian period.
 It was damaged in 1180 during Taira no Shigehira's Siege of Nara, but was restored by the monk Chōgen in 1203.
 A Kamakura period head of the Vairocana Buddha at the temple is believed to be a surviving portion of the honzon statue of that time.
 Towards the end of the Kamakura period, the temple was restored by Eison and converted to the Shingon Ritsu sect.
 In the Sengoku period, the temple was burned in 1499 and 1506 by military conflicts, and was also severely damaged by the 1596 Keichō–Fushimi earthquake.
 The current Main Hall and South Gate were rebuilt in 1601 by Toyotomi Hideyori and his mother, Lady Yodo, and was the bell tower in 1602.
 During the Edo period, the temple once again became a monzeki nunnery, when Emperor Go-Mizunoo's adopted daughter Takanori took holy orders.
 The East Pagoda of the temple collapsed in the 1707 Hōei earthquake.
-In 1999, the temple reverted to its original status as an independent temple and left the Shingon RItsu sect to become head temple of the Komyō sect, named after Empress Komyō.
+In 1999, the temple reverted to its original status as an independent temple and left the Shingon Ritsu sect to become head temple of the Komyō sect, named after Empress Komyō.

 The temple houses numerous National Treasures and Important Cultural Properties.
-The precincts of Hokke-ji, including the remains of the Amida Jodo-in, were designated a National Historic Site in 2001, with the area under protection expanded in 2015.
+The precincts of Hokke-ji, including the remains of the Amida Jōdō-in, were designated a National Historic Site in 2001, with the area under protection expanded in 2015.
 The remains of a Pure Land garden with a pond have been discovered at the remains of Amida Jodo-in, which the oldest known garden of this kind in Japan.
-It is also protected as a Nationally Designated PLace of Scenic Beauty.
+It is also protected as a Nationally Designated Place of Scenic Beauty.